A Team Candidates

 What present ministry or future prospect of ministry at Northgate excites you the most?

-The events and plans that we have been bringing into the Men's Ministry with the annual Men’s Campout.
-Last year was our first run at it, and it was an absolute success.
-We are gathering men together with their sons, nephews, friends, co-workers or other young men and boys that men from our church know.
+The events and plans that we have been bringing into the Men's Ministry with the annual Men’s Campout and doing projects for people in the community that otherwise do not have the ability or resources.
+Last year was our second annual “Man Camp” that did not disappoint.
+Men from the church gathered with their sons, nephews, and other friends that they invited to share a weekend of fellowship, discipleship, great food and an impressive air show.
 Guys brought tents, hammocks, campers, or just laid out under the stars to witness God’s amazing creation.
-(Someone may have brought a high tech telescope.)
 It’s a weekend that we get to focus on great fellowship and share the truth about Jesus and have an amazing time doing it.
-This is just one aspect of our Bring, Build, Send mission statement that I love investing in.
+I’m also extremely excited about the men’s ministry aspect of this, where we have been contacted with several needs in the community and the men of this church have been able to fill the gap and assist believers and/or non-believers alike in situations that needed a group to complete.
+I’m very excited to see what else God has planned for this outreach of our church.
+These are just a couple aspects to our Bring, Build, Send mission statement that I love investing in.

 Assuming the ministry at Northgate has touched your life; share with us what is most meaningful to you about Northgate?